 But the big increase for Health Connections is a result of a complicated formula imposed by the federal government that tries to spread the costs of sicker patients among many insurers.

 Health Connections has 28,000 individual members and 15,000 small-business employees in group plans.
-The nonprofit is challenging a mandate under the Affordable Care Act that it pay
+The nonprofit is challenging a mandate under the Affordable Care Act that it pay $14 million to Blue Cross of New Mexico, which stopped selling individual plans in New Mexico this year.

 Even though Hickey and others say the assessment is unfair to smaller carriers, this year's hikes are needed as a cushion.
 "We paid a whole lot of money to someone who isn't even on the exchange this year, and we have to cover that," Hickey said.